Don't write mass emails (2): asking for help

-Every week, I receive plenty of emails from students who seem to think I run a free essay writing service.
+Every week, I receive many emails from students who seem to think I run a free essay writing service.
 It is bad enough if you write to completely unknown academics expecting them to do your assignments for you.
 However, it never ceases to amaze me how truly awful some of these emails are.
 I guess that’s one of the reasons why these students ask for help, they are just not smart enough to complete their own assignments.
 This is one of my favourites.

 Cute girl email